abhishek-kumar-code/Redfish_Public/Specification.md

 * ETag Handling:
   - Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag.
   - For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.

+## Redfish Host Interface
+SPMF has specified a standard "Redfish Host Interface" that defines how software executing on a host computer system can interface with a Redfish service that manages the host.
+See DSP0270 for details.

 ## ANNEX A (informative)